RobbyB97/ga-research-project/README.md

 The genetic algorithm employs GA techniques to be as fast as possible at finding a solution.
 It is different for every trial.
 ___
 ### Trial 1
-* (10,000 GA and RA solutions)
+(10,000 GA and RA solutions)
-* #### Genetic Algorithm
+#### Genetic Algorithm
 1. Create and execute 100 random chromosomes
 2. Get the best 20% (determined by number of conflicts)
 3. Splice them randomly
 4. Execute 20 spliced chromosomes
 5. Get the best 20%
 6. Splice them randomly
 5. Execute 4 spliced chromosomes
-* #### Notes
+#### Notes
 1. The mean average number of attempts for the GA to find a goal state (75848) was less than half than the RA control (182556).
+2. Although this is not recorded, from all of the executions that I watched most of the GA solutions seemed to be 2nd or 3rd generation (randomly spliced, not randomly generated).
+3. The effectiveness of the fitness function seems apparent from trial one, both from the mean average of the data and the frequency of spliced chromosomes finding goal states.